NLnetLabs/rtrtr/doc/manual/source/configuration.rst

     http-listen = ["127.0.0.1:8080"]

     # The proxy servers to use for outgoing HTTP requests.
+    #
+    # Note: This option is only used if RTRTR is built with the socks feature
+    # enabled.
+This is true by default.
     http-proxies = [ "socks5://192.168.1.3:9000" ]

     # Additional root certificates for outgoing HTTP requests